suitcss/suit/packages/components-arrange/README.md

 ## Configurable variables

-* `var-gutter-size-Arrange`: the width of the gutter applied by the `Arrange--withGutter` modifier class.
+* `--gutter-size-Arrange`: the width of the gutter applied by the `Arrange--withGutter` modifier class.

 ## Usage